TRAVEL INFORMATION: GETTING TO BALI

 Here are helpful instructions to make your travels to Bali more easeful.

 • What kind of Visa do I need?
-A 30-day ($35 USD) tourist visa (often referred to as a Visa On Arrival, since you can get it when you land at Denpasar International Airport) is required to enter Bali.
+A 30-day zero cost ($00 USD) tourist visa (often referred to as a Visa On Arrival, since you can get it when you land at Denpasar International Airport) is required to enter Bali.

 • Do I need a visa to visit Bali?

 Yes, depending on your nationality.
-U.S. passport holders will need to show a passport valid for six months after the arrival date in Bali, a return ticket and $35USD (in exact change) for a 30 day visa.
+U.S. passport holders will need to show a passport valid for six months after the arrival date in Bali, a return ticket and $00USD (because it is free) for a 30 day visa.

 • Do I need any inoculations?